-2. The signaling process is voluntary.
-While many believe that signaling is beneficial to both applicants and programs, applicant and program participation is entirely voluntary.
-Applicants indicate participation in the signaling process at the time of submitting their ERAS application.
-There are no anticipated downsides to participating in signaling as programs will not know if an applicant did not signal them or just opted out of signaling.
+2. While many believe that signaling is beneficial to both applicants and programs, applicant and program participation is entirely voluntary.
+Applicants indicate participation in the signaling process when they submit their ERAS application.
+There are no anticipated downsides to participating in signaling, as programs will not know if an applicant did not signal them or just opted out of signaling.
 There are, however, likely negative consequences to not participating as programs are likely to give significant preference for interviews to applicants who signal their program.
-The AACPD Council strongly recommends applicants participate in signaling and use all signals available to them in the 2023-24 application season.
+The AACPD Council strongly recommends applicants participate in signaling and use all signals available to them in the 2025-2026 application season.

-3. Applicants should signal all programs that they have both a strong interest in and where they have a reasonable ability to receive an interview INCLUDING their home programs if they are interested in them.
-Applicants are strongly encouraged to consider their personal values and goals, consult faculty advisors, as well as utilize resources to explore residency programs such as individual program websites, AMA FREIDA, AAMC Residency Explorer, and any other resources they would typically use.
-The applicant's goal should be to find the programs that best align with their goals and where they are most likely to be competitive.
-It is highly discouraged to send signals to programs at which the applicant is unlikely to be competitive as this may result in the waste of a signal that would have been better used at another program.
+3. Applicants should signal all programs that they have both a strong interest in and where they have a reasonable ability to receive an interview INCLUDING their home programs or sites of away rotations if they are interested in them.
+Applicants are strongly encouraged to consider their personal values and goals, consult faculty advisors, as well as utilize resources to explore residency programs such as individual program websites, AMA FREIDA, AAMC Residency Explorer, and other resources.
+The applicant's goal should be to find programs that best align with their goals and where they are most likely to be competitive.
+It is highly discouraged to send signals to programs at which the applicant is unlikely to be competitive as this is unlikely to lead to an interview invitation.

-4. Given the increased number of signals available for anesthesiology applicants in the 2023-2024 season, applicants SHOULD signal home programs and programs where they completed a sub-internship if those programs are among their preferred programs.
+4. Given the number of signals available for anesthesiology applicants in the 2025-2026 season, applicants SHOULD signal home programs and programs where they completed a subinternship if those programs are among their preferred programs.
 Applicants should plan to use all their signals.
 There is no known advantage to not using all their available signals.